Stillpoint-Software/hyperbee.migrations/README.md

 }
 ```

-Not using ASP.NET Core?
+Running a Console App?
 You can still use Dependency Injection:
 ``` c#
 // create a host
 var host = Host.CreateDefaultBuilder()